StarzainiaMini8s/mini8s/README.md

 - Mini8s can do certain things based on what alert the user is under.
 - Keep values for resolution and the users zip.
 (The user can press enter to skip typing a value on the next start of Mini8s)
 - Show a dot of the users current location (via their ZIP code)
+- Play alert tones for either watches or warnings issued for the users area.

 ****HOW TO INSTALL/RUN****

 WINDOWS:
-(Windows 10/11 is offically supported by Mini8s, but I cannot rule out Mini8s working on Windows 7)
+(Windows 7 to 11 will run Mini8s fine, but I do not offically support running Mini8s on Windows 7!)
 - Go to the RELEASE page of this GitHub page, in there, you will find the Mini8s program binary (mini8s_windows-x64), download it, put it whereever (except for the .exe! it won't work if you take out the EXE from the main directory!)
 - Simply just double-click to launch, and you will be brought up to a terminal window as normal!

 LINUX:
 (Any Linux distro supporting Python 3.9 or higher or any Linux distro that can support at least Pygame-ce 2.0!)
-- Go to the RELEASE page of this GitHub page (like with Windows), you will find the Mini8s Linux binary there. (mini8s_linux-x64), download it, then, open a terminal window.
+- Go to the RELEASE page of this GitHub page (like with Windows), you will find the Mini8s Linux binary there. (mini8s_linux-x64/mini8s_linux-arm64), download it, then, open a terminal window.
 - Then, do "cd mini8s" (usually "cd Downloads/mini8s"), then, simply type "./mini8s" Mini8s will then run normally!